Rima Khachatryan: Teaching and promoting nurse education

 From September 1, 1965, until her death in 2020 - for 55 years - Rima Khachatryan taught pharmaceutical, inorganic, analytical, and organic chemistry at the Yerevan Basic Medical College (in 2002–2013 – Head of the Department of Pharmaceutics).

 “She believed that the purpose of education should not be reduced to the acquisition of a certain set of skills, but rather the realisation of one's potential and the ability to use those skills in the real life”, Armenian media reported in 2020.

 In 1987, as a finalist of the pan-USSR socialist emulation in pedagogy, she was awarded with an Honorary Certificate for exceptional achievements by the Central Committee of the Communist Party of the Soviet Union, Council of Ministers, All-Union Central Council of Trade Unions and All-Union Leninist Young Communist League.

 In 2007–2009 she authored and published two textbooks for the students of medical colleges, namely the two-volume "Inorganic Chemistry" and "Analytical Chemistry".
 For about one-and-a-half decades both textbooks have been the core learning resources for a dozen state medical colleges around the country.

 “Their [the textbooks’] main advantage is the consistency of the instructional design and the learner-centered approach to presenting the content.
 Being able to apply the theoretical knowledge through the application and practice activities, the student is given a broader opportunity for self-learning", News.am stated in 2020 calling them "textbooks that are never outdated".

 She led the efforts of introducing in medical colleges of Armenia the new educational program for “Pharmaceutics” discipline that attracted substantial attention of the professional pedagogical community.

 Trade union activities

-In 1969-2020, for five decades she led the trade union of the Medical College, which media recorded as "a record leadership experience in itself".
+In 1969-2020, for five decades she led the trade union of the Yerevan Basic Medical College, which media recorded as "a record leadership experience in itself".
 She considered "two fundamental elements – schools and civil society – to be major topics needing attention to encourage nurse education system".

-During the First Nagorno-Karabakh War for the first time in Armenia she introduced the principle of “the trade union treasury as a cash register for mutual support" in the Yerevan Medical College to honor those who served and to raise money for the College's veteran students and their families.
+During the First Nagorno-Karabakh War for the first time in Armenia the trade union she headed decided to direct all membership fees to the mutual aid fund to honour those who served and to raise money for the College's veteran students and their families.